 What does vitamin A do in the Body?

-Vitamin A is necessary for the body’s ability to produce protective anti-aging hormones including pregnenolone, progesterone.
-These hormones are necessary for good health and the body’s resistance to stress, aging inflammation, and disease.
+Vitamin A is necessary for the body’s ability to produce its protective anti-aging and anti stress hormones pregnenolone and progesterone.
+These hormones are produced in large amounts in youth and are thus called youth associated hormones.

 Symptoms of vitamin A deficiency?

 - Skin problems such as dry skin, acne, and dandruff.